pointfreeco/swift-snapshot-testing/README.md

 ## Features

-- Snapshot test _anything_.
-Snapshot testing isn’t just for UI.
+- **Snapshot test _anything_.** Snapshot testing isn’t just for UI.
 Write snapshots against any format!
-- No configuration required.
-Don’t fuss with scheme settings and environment variables.
+- **No configuration required.** Don’t fuss with scheme settings and environment variables.
 Snapshots are automatically saved alongside your tests.
-- More hands-off.
-New snapshots are automatically recorded.
+- **More hands-off.** New snapshots are automatically recorded.
-- Subclass-free.
-Assert from any XCTest test case or Quick spec.
+- **Subclass-free.** Assert from any XCTest test case or Quick spec.
-- Device-agnostic snapshots: render views and view controllers for specific devices and trait collections from a single simulator.
+- **Device-agnostic snapshots.** Render views and view controllers for specific devices and trait collections from a single simulator.
-- iOS, macOS, and tvOS support.
+- **iOS, macOS, and tvOS support.**
-- SceneKit, SpriteKit, and WebKit support.
+- **SceneKit, SpriteKit, and WebKit support.**
-- Test any data structure.
-Snap complex app state in a dependable way.
+- **Test _any_ data structure.** Snap complex app state in a dependable way.
-- Codable support.
+- **Codable support**.
 Snapshot your data structures into JSON and property lists.
-- Extensible and transformable.
-Build your own snapshot strategies from scratch or build from existing ones.
+- **Extensible and transformable.** Build your own snapshot strategies from scratch or build from existing ones.

 ## Usage